Fritzi Ritz: Daily strip

 The Fritzi Ritz daily strip began Monday, October 9, 1922.
 In the early strips, Fritzi lived with her father and her Aunt Evelyn (who would eventually be retconned into her mother), with her father being the most commonly seen.
 She had a regular boyfriend, Ted Nichols (who was poor) and fended off the attentions of Bobby Bonds (who was rich).
 Fritzi began working at Star Studios in April 1923.
 Most of the 1920s gags took place at work, either in the studio or on location shooting at the beach, the mountains, in the country, or at a farm.
 In 1925, Larry Whittington left the strip to create another, Mazie the Model (syndicated by King Features).
 In May of that year, Bushmiller took over the strip, and Fritzi eventually began dating a new regular boyfriend, Wally.

 By 1927, her mother had disappeared completely; her father, however, appeared until the mid-1930s.
 The workplace gags seemed to diminish by the early 1930s, and the strip took place more around the house and neighborhood.
 During the 1931-32 period, Fritzi's cousin James appeared.
 He was about ten years old and usually had a mean scowl on his face.
 Bushmiller was attempting to pair Fritzi with a child, but James did not catch on.
-He struck gold when he tried again, introducing Nancy in January 1933.
+Bushmiller struck gold when he tried again, introducing Nancy in January 1933.